 The discrepancy is quite stark when splitting our data into the portions originating from 5.9 GeV beam energy and 4.7 GeV beam energy, as seen in figure 6.4.
-The figure shows A_1 as a function of x for the two beam energy settings, here without recombined x bins.
-We can see the root of the Q^2 behavior in this plot; A_1 for each data set is continuous, but the 5.9 GeV set is lower than the 4.7, particularly in the region around 0.4 to 0.5 in x.
-We can understand the Q^2 dependency of A_1 for the combined energies plot in this light: as each Q^2 set increases in x, it moves from a region where the 5.9 GeV data dominates and A_1 is lower, to the region where the 4.7 GeV data dominates.
+The figure shows $A_1$ as a function of x for the two beam energy settings, here without recombined x bins.
+We can see the root of the $Q^2$ behavior in this plot; $A_1$ for each data set is continuous, but the 5.9 GeV set is lower than the 4.9, particularly in the region around 0.4 and 0.5 x.
+We can understand the $Q^2$ dependency of $A_1$ for the combined energies plot in this light: as each $Q^2$ set increases in x, it moves from a region where the 5.9 GeV data dominates and $A_1$ is lower, to the region where the 4.7 GeV data dominates.

-Our choice of bins is certainly exaggerating the Q^2 disparity seen in the plots versus x.
+Our choice of bins is certainly exaggerating the $Q^2$ disparity seen in the plots versus x.
 If we consider figure 6.5, we see each kinematic bin and its population, as well as lines of constant W of 1.5 and 2 GeV.
-What we notice is that our choice of larger Q^2 bins, which makes each bin tall and narrow, also means the inclusion of a broad range in W in each point.
-Thus, the Q^2 variance in the plots versus x are reflecting not necessarily Q^2 dependence, but W dependence.
+What we notice is that our choice of larger $Q^2$ bins, which makes each bin tall and narrow, also means the inclusion of a broad range in W in each point.
+Thus, the $Q^2$ variance in the plots versus x are reflecting not necessarily $Q^2$ dependence, but W dependence.

-The real origin of this behavior appears to be the W dependence we are seeing in A_1 .
+The real origin of this behavior appears to be the W dependence we are seeing in $A_1$ .
 We show the difference in average W for each x bin for the two beam energies clearly in figure 6.6.
 The gap between the 4.7 and 5.9 GeV W averages at the same x is one piece of the puzzle.
-The other piece is the W dependence in A_1 discussed in the previous section.
-A close look at the deep inelastic region, W > 2 at the bottom of figure 6.2, shows a dramatic drop of nearly 50% in A_1 in about 0.5 GeV of W above the resonance region for all Q^2 bins.
-Thus our x bins, which are sampling a range of W, reflect the W dependence in the deep inelastic as we plot our different Q^2 bins.
+The other piece is the W dependence in $A_1$ discussed in the previous section.
+A close look at the deep inelastic region, W > 2 at the bottom of figure 6.2, shows a dramatic drop of nearly 50% in $A_1$ in about 0.5 GeV of W above the resonance region for all $Q^2$ bins.
+Thus our x bins, which are sampling different W in the same x bin for each beam energy, reflect the W dependence in the deep inelastic as we plot our different $Q^2$ bins.
+The dependence of $A_1$ on W in the deep inelastic is a previously unseen phenomenon, despite many measurements of $A_1$ , albeit few including both parallel and perpendicular asymmetries.

-Figure 6.4: A_1 vs x for the 4.7 GeV (top) and 5.9 GeV (bottom) beam energy setting, showing the discrepancy in A_1 at the same x between the two cases.
+Figure 6.4: $A_1$ vs x for the 4.7 GeV (top) and 5.9 GeV (bottom) beam energy setting, showing the discrepancy in $A_1$ at the same x between the two cases.